September is Healthy Aging Month

 You can be tested and evaluated clinically to determine which hormones may be deficient and which may be excessive.
 You can choose to make important lifestyle changes so the basic needs of good food, as well as clean air and water are met.
 You can keep your body running smoothly by physical activity, healthy play and exercise.
 And, with the help of practitioners attuned to healthy aging, you can choose to replenish those hormones that decline with age and take steps to moderate the ones that tend toward excess.

-- Solved: The Riddle of Heart Attacks by Broda O. Barnes, PhD, and Charlotte W. Barnes, AM; Robinson Press, Inc.; Fort Collins, CO; 1992.
+- Barnes BO, Barnes CW.
+Solved: The Riddle of Heart Attacks.
+Robinson Press, Inc.; Fort Collins, CO: 1992.